 - Single-line address verification uses an unlock code of type SINGLE_LINE_VALIDATION in on-premises installations.
 Contact your sales representative for more information about obtaining the unlock code. - Single-line address verification uses fast completion reference data in batch, interactive, and fast completion modes.
 When you perform single-line verification in batch mode or interactive mode, you must install the fast completion reference data for the destination country in addition to the batch or interactive data. - If the default preferred script for a country is not a Latin or Western script, use the default PreferredScript setting with the address. - Do not use a delivery address line or formatted address line element in the input XML when you submit an address for single-line verification.
 The FormatAddressComplete parameter value will fall back to FORMATTED ADDRESS LINE if you include a delivery address line or a formatted address line in the input. - Although delimiters are not required in single-line address input, Address Verification processes a comma or a semicolon in the input as an element separator.
-An input address with delimiters in a Latin script might fetch better suggestions than an address without delimiters. - Address Verification does not verify country, organization, department, building, contact, or contact function information in single-line address input. - Exceptions to this rule are native script addresses in China, Hong Kong, Japan, and Macau.
+An input address with delimiters in a Latin script might fetch better suggestions than an address without delimiters. - Address Verification does not verify country, organization, department, building, contact, or contact function information in single-line address input.

+Exceptions to this rule are native script addresses in China, Hong Kong, Japan, and Macau.
 Address Verification can verify building information in Macau and can verify building and sub-building information in Hong Kong.
-In all other cases, Address Verification copies the information from the input address to the output address. - If the single-line address input contains only a numeric input, Address Verification considers it as the post code and returns suggestions accordingly.
+In all other cases, Address Verification copies the information from the input address to the output address.

+- If the single-line address input contains only a numeric input, Address Verification considers it as the post code and returns suggestions accordingly.
 For countries where the house number appears on the left side of the street name or locality, if the single-line address input begins with a number that is followed by a string, Address Verification considers the number as a house number and the following string as the street name or locality.
-If Address Verification does not find a match for this combination, Address Verification tries to interpret the input as street name without house number or as a combination of post code and locality.

-- Address Verification returns an N6 process status code if single line address verification is not available for the country to which the input address belongs. - Address Verification returns an N7 process status code if you have not provided the unlock key for single line address verification in SetConfig.xml. - When there is no perfect match for an input, Address Verification returns multiple suggestions to help you choose the most appropriate result.
-Address Verification returns multiple suggestions based on the value you configure for MaxResultCount in the Parameters.xml and SetConfig.xml files. - When there is no perfect match for an input, Address Verification returns multiple suggestions to help you choose the most appropriate result.
-Address Verification returns multiple suggestions based on the MaxResultCount value that you set. - Address Verification can return results for a partial input address in fast completion mode.
-To provide full address responses in batch or interactive mode, Address Verification requires a complete or almostcomplete input address, For example, Address Verification can add a post code to an otherwise complete address in batch or interactive mode.
+If Address Verification does not find a match for this combination, Address Verification tries to interpret the input as street name without house number or as a combination of post code and locality. - Address Verification returns an N7 process status code if you do not provide the unlock key for single line address verification in SetConfig.xml file. - Address Verification returns multiple suggestions based on the value you configure for MaxResultCount in the Parameters.xml and SetConfig.xml files. - Address Verification can return results for a partial input address in fast completion mode.
+To provide full address responses in batch or interactive mode, Address Verification requires a complete or almost-complete input address, For example, Address Verification can add a post code to an otherwise complete address in batch or interactive mode.

-For more information on the differences between batch and interactive modes, see "Key Differences" Between Fast Completion and Interactive Modes" on page 46.
+For more information on the differences between batch and interactive modes, see "Key Differences Between Fast Completion and Interactive Modes" on page 46.